Participant Directed Advocates of Georgia

 Rita Young, Executive Director

-For two decades, Rita has held roles as a corporate trainer, public policy director, and coalition builder within multiple nonprofit organizations dedicated to serving individuals with developmental disabilities.
-She managed the Partners in Policymaking program in Georgia, worked as a grassroots organizer for
+For more than two decades, Rita has served as a corporate trainer, public policy director, and coalition builder within nonprofit organizations dedicated to advancing supports for individuals with developmental disabilities.
+Her experience includes managing Georgia’s Partners in Policymaking program, serving

 Rita Young, Executive Director

-For two decades, Rita has held roles as a corporate trainer, public policy director, and coalition builder within multiple nonprofit organizations dedicated to serving individuals with developmental disabilities.
-She managed the Partners in Policymaking program in Georgia, worked as a grassroots organizer for the Unlock the Waiting List Campaign, and directed a training and awareness-building program for law enforcement, judges, and attorneys on the unique needs of people with developmental disabilities.
-Rita, a parent to two autistic adult sons, has operated as a freelance project consultant for the past decade, collaborating with diverse clients, including state agencies, nonprofits, and individuals.
-Rita is based in North Fulton.
+For more than two decades, Rita has served as a corporate trainer, public policy director, and coalition builder within nonprofit organizations dedicated to advancing supports for individuals with developmental disabilities.
+Her experience includes managing Georgia’s Partners in Policymaking program, serving as a grassroots organizer for the Unlock the Waiting List Campaign, and directing a statewide training and awareness initiative for law enforcement, judges, and attorneys focused on the unique needs of people with developmental disabilities.

 Mitzi Proffitt, Deputy Director